llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

               constant (so that it can be statically analyzed), gcc 7.3.0 warns if it's non-positive.
 However, pgcc 18.4-0 doesn't warn even if it's negative.
-            * It's not clear to me yet why OpenMP requires `simdlen` to have a constant expression.
-Neither gcc 7.3.0 nor pgcc 18.4-0 warn if `vector_length` receives a non-constant expression.
+            * Neither gcc 7.3.0 nor pgcc 18.4-0 warn if
+              `vector_length` receives a non-constant expression.
               However, we're stuck with this restriction because we translate to OpenMP.
-OpenACC does permit the compiler to ignore `vector_length` as a hint, so we could choose to ignore it in the case of a non-constant expression.
+OpenACC does permit the compiler to ignore `vector_length` as a hint, so we choose to discard it and warn in the case of a non-constant expression.
 * `loop` directive within a `parallel` directive:
     * use without clauses
     * partitionability: